 In addition to removing background noise from your microphone, you can also filter out background noise coming from other people during a call.
 In essence, it’s like adding a protective layer between your microphone or speaker and the app you use to make sure that noise doesn’t pass through.

-Krisp was launched in early June 2019 on ProductHunt and had a huge success by becoming the product of the year.
+Krisp was launched on ProductHunt and had a huge success by becoming the product of the year.
 In April 2020, Discord partnered with Krisp to bring the innovative noise suppression feature to its 250+ million user base.

 What is Nvidia RTX Voice?

 Nvidia RTX Voice is the new noise canceling plugin released in April 2020.
 It works with Nvidia’s RTX graphics card and uses their AI capabilities to eliminate background noise from your streams and calls.